-One area that few Talent Acquisition professional and TA Leaders need to understand, though, is that SMS messaging must be compliant with the Telephone Consumer Protection Act (TCPA).
+All sms communications must be compliant with the Telephone Consumer Protection Act (TCPA).
 The TCPA regulates telemarketing calls, auto-dialed calls, prerecorded calls, text messages, and unsolicited faxes.
-Just like “Do Not Call” lists, candidates have opted-in and opt-out, rights.
+Just like “Do Not Call” lists, candidates must have opted-in and opt-out, rights, which GoHire helps to provide and manage.

 How Does the TCPA affect Recruiting with SMS?